kushaldas/pym/docs/click.rst

 I recommend `click <http://click.pocoo.org/>`_ module to build command line applications.
 Like any other project from `Armin Ronacher <http://lucumr.pocoo.org/about/>`_, it has great documentation.
-In this post, I am going to write a beginners tutorial, you should the read the documentation for any more details and examples.
+In this post, I am going to write a beginners tutorial, you should read the documentation for any more details and examples.